-If you’re interested in learning how to tattoo, it is very important that you do it right.
-There’s nothing more damaging to your reputation that several people out there showing the whole world how horrible your tattoos are, or the infections they got due to your ignorance.
-It therefore pays to learn everything you need to know through a tattoo apprenticeship (learning from a trained artist with several years of practical experience) instead of teaching yourself to do so.
+If you’re interested in learning how to tattoo, it's important that you do it right.
+There’s nothing more damaging to your reputation than people or a single person, out there showing the world how horrible your tattoos are, or infections they got due to your faulty practices.
+It pays to learn everything you can through a well schooled tattoo professional.
+It will be difficult finding a mentor but they are out there.
+If possible, try to find a trained artist with several years of practical experience under their belt.

-However, good apprenticeships are not easy to find.
-You may find yourself visiting several shops without finding anyone who is willing to take you in.
-But all hope in not lost.
-Here are four tips that can help increase your chances of getting a tattoo apprenticeship:
+You may find yourself visiting several shops without finding anyone who is willing to take you in, but, here are four tips that can help increase your odds of getting a tattoo apprenticeship:

-Before asking the staff of any tattoo shop if they offer apprenticeships, ensure you admire their work, and that it is a place that you’d be excited to learn from.
+Before asking the staff of any tattoo shop if they offer apprenticeships, take a look at their work.
+Do you like their work they created in their portfolio?
+Would this shop be a place that you’d be excited to learn and work in?
 A good starting point would be a shop where you have been tattooed.
-Get to know more about the shop you’re interested in and their artists beforehand to ensure you’ll be a good fit.
-You can do so by talking to friends and family members who have been tattooed in the shop and reading the information on their website.
+Get to know more about the shop you’re interested in and their artists beforehand to be certain the atmosphere is one where you feel you would be a good fit.
+Ask around!
+Talk to friends and family members who have been tattooed in the shop and reading the information on their website.

 Your Portfolio Is Key

 Tattoo artists aren’t looking for your knowledge or experience in the tattoo industry.
 On the contrary, they want someone with little to no experience in tattooing, but is willing to learn.
-However, you should have something to show the skills you already possess.
-The best way to do is through a well-written portfolio.
-Think of it as you CV and make it appealing to look at.
+Still, you should be prepared to show the skills you have.

-Be sure to include a wide array of art, focusing on specific traits like design flow, line consistency, and an understanding of color theory among others.
-Since you’ll be doing lots of line drawings during your apprenticeship, it is also very important to research popular tattoo designs, and include your own rendition of them in your portfolio.
+Include a wide array of art, focus on design flow, line consistency and an understanding of color theory among others.
+Since you’ll be doing many drawings during your apprenticeship, it's important to research popular tattoo designs, (trend), and include your own rendition of them in your portfolio.

-No employer is willing to deal with a person with a bad attitude, and tattoo shops are not different.
-So, be respectful at all times, even if one of the artists disrespects you.
-You are there to persuade them to teach you what they know, so don’t go about telling them how much you already know.
-Instead, remain humble and willing to learn and, and you have a much better chance of getting a tattoo apprenticeship.
+No shop owner is willing to deal with a bad attitude, check that mess at the door or that will be as far as you go.
+So, be respectful at all times, even if someone throws you shade.
+You are there to persuade them to teach you what they know, so don’t go on telling them how much you already know.
+Instead, remain humble, willing to learn and then you have a much better chance of getting a tattoo apprenticeship.